MyBord/mybord-server/docs/build.md

     get injected via heroku when we run `yarn start`.
 * **`start`:**
   * This is the command that creates our production application; it builds our production node.js server / application and then runs it.
+We use the `start` command because when we deploy our node.js application to heroku, it looks at our `package.json` file and runs the `start` command.

 ## V. Env Vars